7/16 DIN RF Connectors Guide

 We have a lineup of products that can be used in high-frequency bands from DC to 6 GHz.

-7/16 Din Type RF Connectors Applications
+7/16 DIN Type RF Connectors Applications

 As a Power Feed Line

-In mobile communication base station construction, copper corrugated cables (WFLEX, WF-H, etc.) are often used as feeder cables connecting antennas, multiplexers, radios, etc.If the equipment terminals are 7/16 Din, a processed plug + corrugated cable will be used.Since we assemble coaxial connectors and cables at our company, we can also provide express services when you are in a hurry.
+In mobile communication base station construction, copper corrugated cables (WFLEX, WF-H, etc.) are often used as feeder cables connecting antennas, multiplexers, radios, etc.If the equipment terminals are 7/16 DIN, a processed plug + corrugated cable will be used.Since we assemble coaxial connectors and cables at our company, we can also provide express services when you are in a hurry.

 Trivia : Copper Corrugated Cable